 - Playing rented items

-- Authorizing computers to play DRM-Protected purchased items
+- Authorising computers to play DRM-Protected purchased items

 - Accessing iTunes Match, if you are subscribed